digitaldyna/cf7-custom-validation-message/README.txt

 2. When user submit form, custom validation message will be displayed below is field.

 == Changelog ==

+= 1.2 =
+* Compatiblity check with WordPress 5.7 version.
+* Added minimum and maximum length custom validation message support for text and textarea fields.

 = 1.1 =
 * Compatiblity check with WordPress 5.6.2 version.